 I became a tax attorney in order to use tax credits as a tool for community development.
-Although I truly enjoy finding solutions to technical tax issues, I always approach problems with this big picture in mind.
-I love the variety and impact of my work, having represented borrowers (QALICBs), community development entities (CDEs), developers, investors, and syndicators in real estate transactions all over the country including affordable housing, schools, health centers, industrial facilities, homeless shelters and service facilities.
-Beyond that, the people and organizations behind these projects are truly inspirational.
+I always approach complex structures and technical issues with this big picture in mind.
+I love the variety and impact of my work, having represented borrowers, developers, community development entities, lenders, investors, and syndicators in real estate transactions all over the country, including affordable housing, schools, health centers, homeless shelter and service facilities, mixed-use developments, and job-creating industrial facilities.
+The people and organizations behind these projects are truly inspirational.
 Attending a ribbon-cutting and spending time with clients and community members touched by a project fills me with energy and pride.
 When I’m not working, I can usually be found around my own community in Logan Square, with my wife, Alison and our two cats Digby and Winston.

 Current Focus: I am tax counsel on projects with a focus on new markets tax credits (NMTC) and low-income housing tax credits (LIHTC).
 I am proud to specialize in representing QALICB borrowers, CDE lenders, and affordable housing developers, as well as nonprofit and tax-exempt organizations.
-I also represent tax credit investors and work with renewable energy, historic, and certain state tax credits.
+I also represent tax credit investors and work with historic rehabilitation tax credits and certain state tax credits.

-Highlights: A few projects that I felt privileged to work on recently include NMTC financing to build a new trauma center at The University of Chicago Medical Center in Hyde Park, to grow the Lawndale Medical Corridor in Chicago with an urgent care, senior adult day care services and a food-producing urban greenhouse, and to develop an early childhood education center in Flint, Michigan designed to help address the impacts of the water crisis.
+Highlights: A few projects that I have felt privileged to work on include a facility in Los Angeles providing shelter, transitional housing, and supportive services for homeless families; a trauma center at The University of Chicago Medical Center in Hyde Park; a manufacturing facility in East Moline, Illinois using plastic pulled out of the Mississippi River to make recycled pallets for industrial use; and an early childhood education center in Flint, Michigan designed to help address the impacts of the water crisis.
 I also enjoy speaking and writing, and the work I point my clients to most is Pushing the Limits: Nonprofit Guarantees in LIHTC Joint Ventures, 22 Journal of Affordable Housing & Community Development Law 79 (2013).
-I landed my dream job at Applegate in 2012 out of law school, after working at an affordable housing legal clinic, two affordable housing firms in DC, and Business and Professional People for the Public Interest in Chicago.
+I landed my dream job at Applegate in 2012, after working at an affordable housing legal clinic, two affordable housing firms in Washington, DC, and Business and Professional People for the Public Interest in Chicago.
 I haven’t looked back.

 American Bar Association